On Designing Light-Weight Object Trackers through Network Pruning: Use CNNs or Transformers?: Conclusion

 \section{Conclusion}

 In this paper, we studied how light-weight object trackers can be designed by compressing the current SOTA deep trackers.
 First, we use a basic object tracking model which can be pruned significantly with a very limited drop in its performance.
 Further, we presented a comparative study on building light-weight trackers from SOTA tracking methods.
 We compared trackers that use CNNs, transformers as well as the combination of the two, and studied their stability at various compression levels, including extreme compression levels.
-From the presented experiments, we infer that a fully transformer-based model is a better choice for designing light-weight trackers, both from the perspective of performance as well as stability.
+Indicative in the presented experiments, a fully transformer-based model (OSTrack) exhibits both - better performance as well as better stability, when compared to the other two tracker models.